Why do we need to use the import CSV (comma-separated values) delimiter in PowerShell? By…

 Sign in to the Doman Controller or Management Server.

 Note: Version 1 was written by Jared Poeppelman (Microsoft).
-After that, Jorge de Almeida Pintore rewrote the script, added tons of features, and that’s how version 2 was born.
-We recommend using version 2.
+After that, Jorge de Almeida Pintore rewrote the script, added tons of features, and that’s how the new version was born.
+We recommend using version 3.

 Place the script in the C:\Scripts folder.
 Create a Scripts folder if you don’t have one.

-Run Windows PowerShell as administrator.
-Change the path to the scripts folder and run the script.
+Run Windows PowerShell as administrator and run the script.

 The KRBTGT password reset script will present if you want to read the script’s information, functions, behavior, and impact.
 Click Yes and go through the information.